jgestiot/classmaker/README.txt

 	return data
 -----------------------------------------------------------------------

+Please note that ClassMaker produces the script, but it also produces a *.feature file that has all the features included in the script as well as a *.functions file with the list of all functions in the class.
+With the above class, the three files produced were port.gd, port.features and port.functions.

-The feature "exists" is built in and it is always part of the core for every class created by ClassMaker.
+The feature "exists" (mentioned above) is built in and it is always part of the core for every class created by ClassMaker.
 It creates an _init() function with the line: data = {}, which is creating the dictionary that will hold all variables for the class.
 This is useful for saving and later loading objects.
 See the can_be_saved feature.

 Feature files
 -------------